alphagov/re-build-systems-test/README.md

         -t $TEAM_NAME
     ```

+    If you receive an error, it may be because your `team_name` is not unique, which it must be to ensure that URLs are unique.
+Go back to point 4 in the previous (Configure DNS) section, change your `team_name` and then continue from there.

 1. Export secrets

     In order to initialise the S3 bucket, you need to export secrets from the `~/.aws/credentials` file.